jjestra/netivreg/README.md

  - Find the folder named ```netivreg``` (this folder contains Python files necessary to run the command).
    - ```netivreg``` (folder): contains the Python scripts with the Generalized Three-Stage Least Squares and the Generalized Method of Moments estimators.
 The files include ```__init__.py```, ```g3sls.py``` and ```gmm.py```.
  - Copy the entire ```netivreg``` folder to the ```ado/base/py``` directory in your Stata installation folder.

--
+## Tips

-Then, to recover the location path of the environment `netivreg_env`, the user can run the following command in the command prompt,
+To recover the location path of the environment `netivreg_env`, the user can run the following command in the command prompt,

 ```
 conda env list